SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 [Alfie Kohn](https://www.alfiekohn.org/), I dare say, would agree with me.
-Twitt3r might not, but I'm no longer involved in that swamp.
+Twittxr might not, but I'm no longer involved in that swamp.

 ### The nuances of wages